oranda/oranda.github.io/_posts/2016-07-22-spark-dna-sequencing.md

 GCCGGAATAC
 ```

 Can you see the overlapping parts?
-If you put the sequences together, the result is be ATTAGACCTGCCGGAATAC.
+If you put the sequences together, the result is be `ATTAGACCTGCCGGAATAC`.

 A naive solution would do it the same way you do it in your head: pick one sequence, look through all the others for a match, combine the match with what you already have, look though all the remaining ones for a match again... and so on, until all sequences have been handled or there are no more matches.